-Because Peru’s main attractions are across different temperature zones and at different altitudes, the best time to visit Peru will depend on what you are doing and where you plan to visit.
+Peru’s main attractions are across different temperature zones and altitudes.
+And so, the best time to visit Peru will depend on what you are doing and where you plan to visit.

-We have written this guide to help you decide the best time to visit Peru for the specific itinerary you have in mind.
+This guide will help you decide the best time to visit Peru for the itinerary you have in mind.

 We will start the guide with Cusco and Machu Picchu, as this is the main tourist attraction of interest for many of Peru’s visitors.

-After this, we will mention the two best places to enjoy the Amazon Rainforest.
+After this, we will mention the two best places to experience the Amazon Rainforest.

 Cusco and Machu Picchu

-The main attraction for many people in Peru is the incredible Incan monument of Machu Picchu.
-The monument draws hundreds of thousands of tourists each year to see the beautiful sight.
+The main attraction for many people in Peru is the Incan monument of Machu Picchu.
+The monument draws hundreds of thousands of tourists each year to see the famous sight.

 To visit Machu Picchu, you will first arrive in Cusco, which is a fantastic attraction in its own right.
-From Cusco, you will travel to Poroy station to begin your train journey to Aguas Calientes at the foot of the Incan citadel.
+From Cusco, you will travel to Poroy station.
+This is where you begin your train journey to Aguas Calientes at the foot of the Incan citadel.

 The Best Time to Visit Cusco and Machu Picchu

 Cusco is located high in the Andes mountains.
-Because of this, the temperature and weather are very different to the rest of Peru.
+And because of this the temperature and weather are very different to the rest of Peru.

 During the day, the temperature stays relatively constant at around 19°C (66°F).
 But even during the warmest months, the nights often get down to 6°C (43°F), so plan on bringing some warm clothing.
 Note that over the colder months the nights can get below freezing.

-Generally speaking, there is a trade-off when visiting Machu Picchu between lots of crowds and rainy weather.
+Generally speaking, there is a trade-off when visiting Machu Picchu between large crowds and rainy weather.
 The rain doesn’t only bring wet weather, but also worse visibility of the fantastic views.

-The dry season is usually from April until October and the wet season from mid-November to April.
-Note that February is often the wettest month and June and July receive the most visitors.
+The dry season is usually from April until October and the wet season is from mid-November to April.
+February is often the wettest month and June and July receive the most visitors.
 Peak season starts in May and ends around September.